rtaylor02/SOLID_principles/SOLID_principles_definition.md

 **Key**: abstraction (via interface or abstract class) should be designed purposefully, i.e. as small as it functionally can.

 ## DIP
+Abstractions should be the junction (layer) upon which details, high and low level concrete classes depend

 1. A high-level concrete class should not depend on a low-level concrete class.
 Instead, both must depend on abstractions.
 2. Abstractions should not depend upon details.
 Instead, the details should depend upon abstractions.